 Bridges are one of the most important engineering structures in the world.
 Why?
 Because they connect people and societies all around the world!
+Bridge engineering companies in the world try to make incredible bridges.
 However, like any other structure, safety must be the top priority when building these bridges because people’s lives are at stake if something happens to the bridges.
+Skills for bridge engineers are also needed.
 The following content will talk about some of the worst bridge collapses in history and the engineering issues around them.

 1. Ponte des Barcas aka “Boats Bridge” in Porto (or Oporto), Portugal